autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ### Shift length calculation

 The lateral shift length is the sum of `overhang_distance`, lateral margin, whose value is set in the config file, and half of ego vehicle width defined in `vehicle_info.param.yaml`.
 On the other hand, the module limits the shift length depending on the space the module can use for an avoidance maneuver and the parameters `soft_drivable_bound_margin` `hard_drivable_bound_margin`.
 Basically, the shift length is limited so that the ego doesn't get closer than `soft_drivable_bound_margin` to the drivable boundary.
-But it allows to relax the threshold `soft_drivable_bound_margin` to `hard_drivable_bound_margin` when the road is narrow.
+But the module allows the threshold to be relaxed from `soft_drivable_bound_margin` to `hard_drivable_bound_margin` when the road is narrow.

 ![fig](./images/path_generation/lateral.png)